Aaj Ka Arjun

 Aaj Ka Arjun is a 1990 Hindi-language action film directed and produced by K. C. Bokadia and starring Amitabh Bachchan and Jaya Prada.
-The film which was based on the 1988 Tamil film, En Thangachi Padichava follows the crux of the epic Mahabharata, but with its modified storyline through the perspective of Bhima and Arjuna, a deviation from the Vyasa's original version of the epic Mahabharata.
+The film is based on the 1988 Tamil film En Thangachi Padichava and follows the broad outline of the epic Mahabharata, with a modified storyline centred on Bhima and Arjuna.

-Upon release, the film took a record opening and was commercially successful at the box office.
-At the 36th Filmfare Awards, Aaj Ka Arjun received two nominations, including Best Supporting Actress (Radhika) and Best Music Director (Lahiri).
+Upon release, the film took a record opening.
+At the 36th Filmfare Awards, Aaj Ka Arjun received two nominations: Best Supporting Actress for Radhika and Best Music Director for Bappi Lahiri.

 Synopsis

 Thakur Bhupendra Singh is a tyrannical landlord trying to usurp the field property of poor farmers to build his alcohol factory.
 He faces opposition from Laxmi, Bheema’s sister, who is the only educated person in the village.
 Laxmi gets saved by Ajit, the Thakur’s son and the two fall in love.
 With Bheema’s blessing, the two get married.
-But its soon revealed that this was a ploy of Thakur and Ajit to stop her from instigating the villagers.
+It is soon revealed that this was a ploy by Thakur and Ajit to stop her from mobilising the villagers.
 Laxmi overhears their conversation and runs to inform the police but is killed in the village center.
 Bheema in turn kills Ajit and takes responsibility for his nephew.
 But Bheema is soon arrested for Ajit’s murder and is imprisoned for 7 years, handing his nephew over to Gauri, the love of his life.

 Seven years later, Bheema returns and strongly opposes the Thakur when he troubles the villagers.
 He gets help from Mohan, Gauri’s brother in fighting the Thakur’s goons and bringing him to justice.